ahmedbnfahmy/angluar-pwa/README.md

 ## Contact

 If you have any questions or comments about this project, please feel free to contact ME using the contact information in the `package.json` file.
-This code can be used in a README.md file for a GitHub repository.